JMMP-Group/GO_coordination/meetings/minutes_20Nov2025.md

 ## Actions:

   * Carried forward from previous meeting:
-    * (All) Be proactive about transferring workflows to Monsoon3. - Only GOSI9 workflow pending ancil files review which IA has passed to BEn Fitzpatrick for review.
+    * (All) Be proactive about transferring workflows to Monsoon3. - Only GOSI9 workflow pending ancil files review which IA has passed to Ben Fitzpatrick for review.

   * (AM) Share numerical mixing paper draft.
   * (AA) Organise meeting to discuss ORCA1 GOSI10 release.